azat-co/aws-intermediate/labs/5-serverless.md

 You will need to do the following:

 1. Create REST API in API Gateway
-1. Create a resource (i.e, `/db-api`, e.g.,`/users`, `/accounts`)
+2. Create a resource (i.e, `/db-api`, e.g.,`/users`, `/accounts`)
-1. Define HTTP method(s) without auth
+3. Define HTTP method(s) without auth
-1. Define integration to Lambda (proxy)
+4. Define integration to Lambda (proxy)
-1. Create deployment
+5. Create deployment
-1. Give permissions for API Gateway resource and method to invoke Lambda
+6. Give permissions for API Gateway resource and method to invoke Lambda

 The process is not straightforward.
-Thus, you can use a shell script which will perform all the steps (recommended) or web console.
+Thus, you can use a shell script that I created for automation and convenience, the script which will perform all the steps (recommended) or web console.

 The shell script is in the `create-api.sh` file.
-It has inline comments to help you understand what is happening.
+Open it and study thoroughly to make sure you understand everything it's doing and you are comfortable executing this script in your AWS account.
+The script has inline comments to help you understand what is happening.
 Feel free to inspect `create-api.sh`.
 For brevity and to avoid clutter, the file is not copied into this document.

 Run this command to create the API endpoint and integrate it with Lambda function (if you modified the region or the function name, you'll need to change those values in script as well):